BrowserBox/BrowserBox/README.md

 ## Who pays to use this?

-- Anyone who deploys this for use in a for-profit environment, as part of any project intended to make money, or anyone non-covered by the free use exemption above.
+- Anyone who deploys this for use in a for-profit environment, as part of any project intended to make money, government employees and organizations in the course of their work and anyone non-covered by the free use exemption above.

 [More info at https://browsergap.dosyago.com](https://browsergap.dosyago.com)